Jumpstart Your Healthcare Career Today

-Includes classroom instruction, study guide, background check for Kentucky, and Malpractice insurance.
-NOT INCLUDED: textbook, uniform, state test fee ($75), TB test
+Includes classroom instruction, study guide and Malpractice insurance.
+NOT INCLUDED: textbook, uniform, state test fee ($75), TB test and background check

 Includes study guide, background check for Kentucky, malpractice insurance, tech support.
 NOT INCLUDED: Textbook, uniform, State test fee ($75), TB test

-Classroom instruction, textbook, background check for Kentucky, malpractice insurance, First Aid training, Bloodborne pathogens training, CPR training (all with completion cards).
-NOT INCLUDED: Uniforms, TB test, HBV vaccines, NHA Exam ($115)
+Classroom instruction, malpractice insurance, First Aid training, Bloodborne pathogens training, CPR training (all with completion cards).
+NOT INCLUDED: Uniforms, TB test, HBV vaccines, NHA Exam ($115), textbook and background check

-Classroom instruction, textbook, background check for Kentucky, malpractice insurance.
-NOT INCLUDED: NHA Exam ($115)
+Classroom instruction, malpractice insurance.
+NOT INCLUDED: NHA Exam ($115), textbook and background check

-Classroom instruction, textbook, background check for Kentucky, malpractice insurance.
-NOT INCLUDED: Uniforms, TB test, HBV vaccines, NHA exam ($155)
+Classroom instruction, , malpractice insurance.
+NOT INCLUDED: Uniforms, TB test, HBV vaccines, NHA exam ($155), textbook and background check

 See our Tuition Assistance page for a list of organizations and businesses that have provided financial assistance for our students.